Continuing professional development

 As an AHRI professional member or Certified HR Practitioner, you have made a commitment to modelling excellence in the workplace by continuing to develop your skills and knowledge and applying them at work.
 Your continuing professional development will not only benefit your organisation, it will enhance your career opportunities.

-AHRI Certified Practitioners (CPHR and FCPHR) and professional members (Graduate, MAHRI and FAHRI) must complete the required minimum hours of CPD every three years to maintain their certification status or professional membership.
+AHRI Certified HR Practitioners (CPHR and FCPHR) and professional members (MAHRI, AMAHRI, CAHRI and FAHRI) must complete the required minimum hours of CPD every three years to maintain their HR certification status or professional membership.

-We encourage you to keep your own file at home with evidence of your completed CPD.
+It is a good idea to keep your own file at home with evidence of your completed CPD activities.

-Professional members who do not meet their CPD obligations may be re-graded to Affiliate membership.
+Professional members who do not meet their CPD obligations may be re-graded to MAHRI membership.
 Regrading considerations of that type are made on a case-by-case basis.
-A review panel will enable non-compliant members to be reviewed by other HR professionals sensitive to the needs of practising professional members.
-An appeal process will be available to members in the event that AHRI determines they have not met their CPD obligations.

 Certified Practitioners (CPHR and FCPHR) may lose their certified status in the instance that they do not meet the CPD requirements for their membership level.

-Please allow up to 8 weeks for the points to appear in your CPD record.
+Please allow up to eight weeks for the points to appear in your online CPD record.

 AHRI recommends that you update your CPD record on a monthly basis, but you may choose to update your record more regularly.